Fertility Conditions and Disorders: Understanding the Health Issues That Affect Pregnancy Chances

 PCOS (Polycystic Ovary Syndrome)

-Common, treatable, and often compatible with pregnancy—especially with cycle tracking or treatment.
+Common, treatable, and often compatible with pregnancy, especially with cycle tracking or treatment.

 Endometriosis

-Thyroid disorders (hypo/hyper)
+Thyroid disorders (hypo and hyper)

-Other conditions & lifestyle
+Other conditions and lifestyle

 FAQs